neelguha/legal-ml-datasets/README.md

 # Datasets for Machine Learning in Law
-This page contains my efforts to aggregate datasets/tasks/benchmarks pertaining to the intersection of machine learning and law.
+This is a collection of pointers to datasets/tasks/benchmarks pertaining to the intersection of machine learning and law.

 This page is continually being updated.
 If I missed something, please contact me at nguha@cs.stanford.edu and I'll add it!